Gluten Free Diet

 • Malt, malt flavouring and malt vinegar (usually made from barley)

-• Other wheat products such as bulgar, durum flour, farina, graham flour, kamut, semolina, spelt.
+• Other wheat products such as bulgar, durum flour, farina, graham flour, kamut, semolina, and spelt.

 o Beer